IAmEchino/INST377_Project_Group_64/README.md

 ## Title: Is This ___ Real?

-description: Our website allows users to authenticate the legitimancy of phone numbers, emails, and home addresses.
-It is made for all web browsers and should have no issues running on mobile browsers(ios/andriod) or PCs.
+Description: Our website allows users to verify the legitimancy of phone numbers, emails, and home addresses.
+It is primarily designed with PC users in mind, as it works best in landscape mode, however it should also work without much issue on a phone.

 [Link to Developer Manual](#developer-manual-for-is-this-real-application)

 # Developer Manual for Is This Real?
 Application